FAForever/fa/README.md

 --------------- | -----------
-`effects`       | Blueprints, textures and meshes of effects and HLSL shaders that are used to render the game `engine*`       | Extensive engine documentation: all objects and their functions are documented `env`           | Various props, decals, splats, stratum layer and environmental effects `etc*`          | Legacy - a rudimentary implementation of versioning control `loc`           | Localization files for the game, see the translation guidelines `lua`           | Various lua files that represent the game and its interactions.
+`effects`       | Blueprints, textures and meshes of effects and HLSL shaders that are used to render the game `engine*`       | Extensive engine documentation: all objects and their functions are documented `env`           | Props, decals, splats, stratum layer and environmental effects `etc*`          | Legacy - a rudimentary implementation of versioning control `loc`           | Localization files for the game, see the translation guidelines `lua`           | Various lua files that represent the game and its interactions.
 It describes all the behavior outside of the simulation